March 15, 2023

 It is essential to be aware of the symptoms of allergies and to seek medical help if they become severe.
 Knowing your allergies' triggers and avoiding them when possible is also essential.
 Some people may benefit from allergy shots or medications.

 If you’re looking for allergy immunotherapy services, you’re in the right place.
 At Curex, we aim to help stop allergies at the source.
 We offer a convenient alternative to time-consuming and inconvenient allergy shots.
-Our at-home sublingual immunotherapy is easy to administer and may be done in the comfort of your home.
+Our at-home sublingual immunotherapy is easy to administer with allergy drops and may be done in the comfort of your home.

 Contact us today to learn more and get started!
 You can also take our free quiz to find out whether immunotherapy suits you.